 If you love DIY projects like the Kano computer but robots are more up your alley, check out the new Picar-S robot kit from Sunfounder.
 This package includes a model B computer board along with all the materials necessary to construct your own little rover, which you can control via your computer, tablet, or smartphone.
 The Picar-S represents an improvement over the Picar-V, thanks to its three built-in sensors that allow it to intelligently navigate obstacles, move toward light, or follow a programmed route.

 The complete Picar-S bundle is available for $160 from the DT Shop, but you can also grab the robot car kit without the Raspberry Pi 3 board for $120.

 NeeGo Raspberry Pi 3 Ultimate Starter Kit — $150

 In the market for an inexpensive tablet?
 Why not build one yourself instead?
 This bundle from NeeGo is the ultimate Raspberry Pi starter kit, letting you create a full-fledged tablet computer setup.
 Along with the breadboard, the NeeGo starter kit comes with a Raspberry Pi housing attached to a vibrant 7-inch multitouch display.

 You also get everything else you need, including a 16GB SD card loaded with NOOBS.
-A 40 percent discount knocks $100 off the price and brings the Neego Raspberry Pi 3 ultimate starter kit down to $150 on Amazon.
+You can pick up the Neego Raspberry Pi 3 ultimate starter kit down to $150 on Amazon.